-On exit doors or windows leading to the pool room, an alarm can be mounted.
+An alarm can be mounted on exit doors or windows leading to the pool room.
 An alarm may be installed in a pool to notify the owners of unauthorized access to the water.

-The alarm should be loud enough to wake a person up even while they are vacuuming or sleeping.
+The alarm should be loud enough to wake a person up while vacuuming or sleeping.

-To reach a remote receiver, water alarms must sound for at least 20 seconds.
+Water alarms must sound for at least 20 seconds to reach a remote receiver.

 Public swimming pools, locking hot tubs, and apartment complexes are exempt from the above criteria.

-If a serious injury happens as a result of an accident, time is of the essence.
+If a serious injury happens due to an accident, time is of the essence.
 The accident survivor will have a better result if you respond quickly.

 Call 911 or go to the emergency room.
 As soon as possible, have someone call 911 and provide a thorough account of the situation.
 If you're at a pool with a lifeguard, you can be assured that they've been qualified in CPR and first aid.
-CPR training is available for a variety of careers and activities, so ask around to see if someone has it.
+CPR training is available for various careers and activities, so ask around to see if someone has it.

 Obtain contact details from anyone who was present at the time of the incident or those who may have seen it.
-If the accident happened at a public pool, ask the administration to file an incident report.
+Ask the administration to file an incident report if the accident happened at a public pool.
 Take pictures of the deck and pool area where the incident happened, as well as any remotely faulty equipment that could have played a role in the accident.